 • The complete list of accredited schools was gathered from the respective program’s official nationally recognized accrediting body website.

 • The National Center for Education Statistics was our source for information regarding Acceptance Rate, enrollment rate, retention rate, graduation rate, loan default rate, net price, percentage of enrolled students receiving financial aid, the total number of online programs offered by the college and the percentage of students enrolled for online education.

 • College rankings & ratings and student reviews were sourced from U.S. News, Niche, Grad Reports, and Rate My Professors.

 The main purpose behind our rankings is to help you in your search for the best college to pursue the program of your interest.
 The ranking list can serve as a great starting point and saves you from spending long hours going through scores of college sites.

 Our rankings are completely unbiased and fair as we are a neutral third party who has no direct association with any of the colleges; neither do we have anything to gain from the ranking order of colleges.
-Our rankings are solely based on data collected from unbiased sources, and to maintain transparency, we clearly publish the factors that are rankings are based on.
+Our rankings are solely based on data collected from unbiased sources, and to maintain transparency, we clearly publish the factors that our rankings are based on.